IDLabMedia/tgif-dataset/README.md

 Metadata (incl.
 NIMA, GIQA & ITM scores) is available in this repository (_metadata_), as well as the benchmark results (_benchmark-results_).

 Code to perform text-guided inpainting with SD2, SDXL & Adobe Photoshop/Firefly is added in the _code_ folder of this repository, as well as code to calculate NIMA, GIQA, and ITM scores, and to compress images using JPEG and WEBP.

+The [NIMA](https://github.com/yunxiaoshi/Neural-IMage-Assessment) and [GIQA](https://github.com/cientgu/GIQA) checkpoints are archived [here](https://cloud.ilabt.imec.be/index.php/s/DQwTjE6A3ydgxjq).
+The ITM, SD2 and SDXL weights are downloaded automatically.

 ## Filenaming
 The files are named as follows: